 And Jake Butler, Save the Student's student money expert, said:

 In 2018, 575,000 teaching hours were lost to strikes, hitting students hard in lost fees, disruption to grades, and stress.

 Given the £9,250 a year fees and amount of pressure there is on students to perform well at university, it's more than reasonable to make a claim.

 The University of Kent is a good example of a university that's previously paid students compensation over the strikes.
-In 2020, they offered final-year undergraduate and postgraduate students £50 as a "goodwill gesture".
+In 2018, they offered final-year undergraduate £50 vouchers following industrial action.

-And, according to The Independent, King's College London refunded a total of over £640,000 to more than 500 students, with the amounts paid to individuals ranging from £122 to £4,500.
+And, according to a report by The Independent in 2020, King's College London had refunded a total of over £640,000 to more than 500 students, with the amounts paid to individuals ranging from £122 to £4,500.

 If your university refuses to offer you compensation (or offers you less than you think is fair), you have the option of taking the complaint further.
 But, the organisation you'd approach next would depend on whereabouts in the UK you're studying.

 If you're in England or Wales and you want to take your complaint beyond the university, you could approach the Office of the Independent Adjudicator for Higher Education (OIA).

 In Scotland, you can take complaints to the Scottish Public Services Ombudsman (SPSO).